Pharmaceutical Drug Lawyer in Charleston, SC

 - Abilify®: an anti-psychotic drug linked to compulsive gambling and shopping.
 We are accepting clients who have taken this drug and developed uncontrollable gambling and shopping.

 - Elmiron®: prescribed for interstitial cystisis, a bladder condition.
 It damages the retina, which allows us to see.
-We are screening clients who took this drug and suffered maculopathy or other serious vision problem.
+We are screening clients who took this drug and suffered maculopathy or other serious vision problems.

 - Ethicon Physiomesh Flexible Composite®hernia mesh: We are screening clients who received this hernia mesh between 2010 and May 2016 and who required an additional repair surgery.